-    Over the course of several visits, you should be able to determine whether or not you have a breeder that has your puppy’s best interests at heart.
+Throughout several visits, you should be able to determine whether or not you have a breeder that has your puppy’s best interests at heart.

 3 Little-Known Facts About Corgidor Puppies

 - Corgidor puppies look even sillier than full-grown examples since the large head is even more pronounced.
-As your Corgidor grows out of its puppy phase, you will notice the head get smaller in relation to the body, though it will still be noticeably larger, even when fully grown.
+As your Corgidor grows out of its puppy phase, you will notice the head gets smaller in relation to the body, though it will still be noticeably larger, even when fully grown.